SarcasticMatrix/system-perspective/README.md

 - `availability`: List representing the availability schedule of the unit (`list`).

 ### LoadUnits Class
+The LoadUnits class represents a collection of load units in an electricity market.
+This class provides a convenient way to add and store information about individual load units.

 Parameters:
 - `load_id`: Unique identifier for the load unit (`int`).